The Top 10 FAQs About Compressed Air – Fun Facts About Compressed Air

 • Compressed air can blow eyes out of their sockets

 Although all these occurrences are extremely rare, they are also possible.
-There is no good reason to point compressed air at a person, including yourself, making these injuries 100% preventable.
+There is no good reason to point compressed air at a person, including yourself, which makes these injuries 100% preventable.
 Don’t use compressed air to clean your clothes, blow dust around, or hit your buddy as a joke, and you’ll be perfectly safe.

 So, yes, compressed air and canned air can kill you, but only if you’re using them improperly.